Bolton coming to Miami to discuss U.S. action on Cuba, Venezuela and Nicaragua

 National security adviser discusses Venezuela, Russia and Cuba relations, and the alleged attacks on U.S. personal in Cuba

-National security adviser John Bolton will travel to Miami next week to give a speech on actions that the United States is taking to address the situation in Venezuela, Cuba and Nicaragua, countries he has coined as the “troika of tyranny.”
+National security adviser John Bolton will travel to Miami next week to give a speech on actions that the United States is taking to address the situation in Venezuela, Cuba and Nicaragua, countries he has called the “troika of tyranny.”

 “[I am] Pleased to announce that I will be joining the Bay of Pigs Veterans Association on April 17 in Miami to deliver remarks on the important steps being taken by the Administration to confront security threats related to Cuba, Venezuela, and the democratic crisis in Nicaragua,” Bolton tweeted on Friday.